Client Tips Article: Preparing For Your Headshot Session

 MAKEUP

 Remember that our clothing, hair, and makeup suggestions are only suggestions.
-If your brand identity requires lash extensions and neon colors then lean into that and I’ll adjust my disco lighting accordingly.
+If your brand identity requires lash extensions and bold neon colors then lean into that and we’ll adjust accordingly.

 We’re looking forward to your session!